-6 Big Mistakes Art Collectors Make
+6 Common Mistakes Art Collectors Make

 - Lose Track of Art.
-Keeping track of all your art objects can seem like a tedious and thankless task but it can nevertheless save you a lot of time and headache when you need to locate it at a moments notice as well as give you peace of mind so you don’t wake up in the middle of the night in a panic thinking that one of your prized possessions is missing or stolen.
+Keeping track of all your art objects can seem like a tedious and thankless task but it can nevertheless save you a lot of time and headache when you need to locate it at a moments notice.
+The mansions of American banker and avid art collector, Ron Perelman and the art world’s most famous art dealer, Larry Gagosian survived massive fires with all their art in tact due to impeccable art tracking systems in conjunction with rapid response firefighters.
+You don’t have to have high tech software to track your art inventory but even a simple Excel sheet can potentially save you a lot of time and money.
 Storing art at multiple residences, storage facilities or even in a large multi-room residence can make it even more difficult to manage your art even if you proclaim to have an elephant memory.
-Make it easy on yourself and get an inventory tracking application like Collector’s Systems or an easy-to-install software program like Art Systems or FileMakerPro to help you turn the burden of inventory control into a thing of the past.
-These applications allow you to keep your entire collection under one roof.
-It can store the entire history of an object’s movements, valuations, and activity as well as store multiple images and documents related to that object.
-At the very least, a simple Excel Worksheet can suffice for the most basic inventory management.
+Make it easy on yourself and get an inventory tracking application like CollectorIQ, Gallery Systems or an easy-to-install software program like ArtBinder or FileMakerPro to help you turn the burden of inventory control into a thing of the past.
+These applications can allow you to keep your entire collection under one roof and some can even store the entire history of your objects movements, valuations, and activity as well as store multiple images and documents related to that object.
 Your collection should be a controllable asset that you can easily show off and enjoy.
-Remember to keep your collection updated!
+Just remember to keep your collection updated!

 Contact me for inquires: email@example.com